NadavAharoni/RTL-MD-Example/README.md

 # RTL-MD-Example
-A small repo to demonstrate right-to-left languages MarkDown
+A small repo to demonstrate right-to-left languages in Markdown

 The following section header is in Hebrew, it says: this is an example of Hebrew in a Markdown document.
 Since the first character is in Hebrew, the whole paragraph is right-to-left.